Antize/Temtem-Overlay/README.md

 ![Preview](Preview/Exemple2.png)

 ## Antize Temtem Overlay
-A free Temtem overlay to easily see all Temtem's statistics.
+A free Temtem overlay to easily see all Temtem's statistics and can also automatically looks at what Temtem are on the enemy team.

 Antize Temtem Overlay can be put over your game to get an overview of all temtem while playing, your game must be set in Borderless or Windowed, you have a search box and speech search to find Temtem in the list.